What Is a Journalist?

 Loth states, “Yes, WikiLeaks has been declared a media organization by a tribunal in the United Kingdom, strengthening the claim that Assange deserves protections afforded working journalists, but US laws regarding press freedom are different from Britain’s.”
 And yet why should judges have the power to decide whether or not one is a journalist?
 Loth ought to have posed that very question.
 Corrupt, highly-biased judges exist!
 Why should they have the right to make such a determination?

 Loth concludes, “This has been a brutal few weeks in a brutal decade for journalism."
-Well, it has also been a brutal decade for free-speech advocates, due partially to journalists like Loth and Graham who choose to ignore their struggle and not report on their many stories.
-Amazingly, no result on the Boston Globe website appeared, for example, when I plugged in “elisabeth sabaditsch-wolff.”
+Well, it has also been a brutal decade for free-speech advocates, due partially to journalists like Loth and Graham who choose to ignore the struggle of such advocates and not report on their many stories.
+Amazingly, no result on the Boston Globe website appeared, for example, when I searched “Elisabeth Sabaditsch-Wolff.”
 Do Globe journalists like Loth even know who she is?
 And if not, why not?

 Loth argues, “The tactics employed by Assange — which blur or eliminate the lines between news, propaganda, activism, and spying — only embolden true authoritarian regimes to imprison, torture, and kill journalists.
 Let’s focus on protecting them.”
-Again, those tactics are employed by Loth, Graham, and other so-called journalists of the Boston Globe.
-Let them clean up their act before criticizing others for doing what they do!
-Rather than focusing on protecting journalists, perhaps journalists ought to focus on eliminating their egregious biases and need for constant self-congratulations.
-They ought to focus on facts and reason and not oppose facts and reason when facts and reason counter biases.
-The Globe would not publish my challenge of Graham’s highly faulty reportage.
-It will surely not publish my challenge of Loth’s either.
+Again, those very tactics are employed by Loth, Graham, and other so-called journalists of the Boston Globe!
+Let the Globe clean up its act before criticizing others for doing what it does!